-METALS-LME copper edges lower; set for third weekly rise on Chile supply glitch
+METALS-LME copper set for third weekly rise on Chile supply fears

 Most active ShFE tin

-Reporting by Mai Nguyen; Editing by Shounak Dasgupta and Rashmi Aich
+Reporting by Mai Nguyen Editing by Rashmi Aich and David Goodman